otrv4/otrv4/otrv4.md

 details.

-A scalar modulo `q` is a field element, and should be encoded and decoded as a SCALAR type, which is defined in the [Data Types](#data-types) section.
+A scalar modulo `q` is a field element, and should be encoded and decoded as a `SCALAR` type, which is defined in the [Data Types](#data-types) section.

-A point should be encoded and decoded as a POINT type, which is defined in the [Data Types](#data-types) section.
+A point should be encoded and decoded as a `POINT` type, which is defined in the [Data Types](#data-types) section.

 The byte representation of a value `x` is defined as `byte(x)`.

 The endianness is little and big-endian.
-Data types that are specific to elliptic curve arithmentic (POINT, SCALAR, ED448-PUBKEY, ED448-SHARED-PREKEY and EDDSA-SIG) are encoded as little-endian.
+Data types that are specific to elliptic curve arithmentic (`POINT`, `SCALAR`, `ED448-PUBKEY`, `ED448-SHARED-PREKEY` and `EDDSA-SIG`) are encoded as little-endian.
 The rest of data types are encoded as big-endian.
 Little-endian encoding into bits places bits from left to right and from least significant to most significant.
 Big-endian encoding into bits places bits from right to left and from most significant to least significant.

 ### Elliptic Curve Parameters